microsoft/TypeScript-wiki/Breaking-Changes.md

 const k = parse<{}>("...");
 ```

-## `{ [k: string]: unknown }` is no longer a wildcard assignment target
+### `{ [k: string]: unknown }` is no longer a wildcard assignment target

-### Background

-The index signature `{ [s: string]: any }` in TypeScript behaves specially: It is a valid assignment target for any object type.
+The index signature `{ [s: string]: any }` in TypeScript behaves specially: it's a valid assignment target for any object type.
-This is a *special rule* - the definition of index signatures would not normally produce this behavior.
+This is a special rule, since types with index signatures don't normally produce this behavior.

 Since its introduction, the type `unknown` in an index signature behaved the same way: